cateschi/academic-kickstart/content/publication/HDSSM/index.md

 publication_types: ""

 # Publication name and optional abbreviated publication name.
-publication: "_Journal of the Royal Statistical Society: Series A (Statistics in Society)_, forthcoming"
+publication: "_Journal of the Royal Statistical Society: Series A (Statistics in Society)_, 184(1), 324-353"
 publication_short: ""

-abstract: "In this paper we consider estimation of unobserved components in state space models using a dynamic factor approach to incorporate auxiliary information from high-dimensional data sources.
-We apply the methodology to unemployment estimation as done by Statistics Netherlands, who uses a multivariate state space model to produce monthly figures for the unemployment using series observed with the labour force survey (LFS).
-We extend the model by including auxiliary series about job search behaviour from Google Trends and claimant counts, partially observed at higher frequencies.
-Our factor model allows for nowcasting the variable of interest, providing reliable unemployment estimates in real time before LFS data become available."
+abstract: "In this paper we consider estimation of unobserved components in state space models using a dynamic factor approach to incorporate auxiliary information from high‐dimensional data sources.
+We apply the methodology to unemployment estimation as done by Statistics Netherlands, who uses a multivariate state space model to produce monthly figures for unemployment using series observed with the labour force survey (LFS).
+We extend the model by including auxiliary series of Google Trends about job‐search and economic uncertainty, and claimant counts, partially observed at higher frequencies.
+Our factor model allows for nowcasting the variable of interest, providing reliable unemployment estimates in real‐time before LFS data become available."

 # Summary.
 An optional shortened abstract.
 summary: ""